coinflex-exchange/v2/source/includes/_v2_websocket.md

 API keys are also only bound to a single sub-account, defined upon creation.
 This means that an API key will only ever interact and return account information for a single sub-account.

-The signature is calculated as:
+The signature is calculated as
 * `Base64(HEX(HmacSHA256(timestamp + 'GET/auth/self/verify', API-Secret)))`

 **Parameters - Login Command**